 Pinpoint pupils are not a disease in and of themselves, but they may indicate an underlying medical problem.

 Anyone who experiences pinpoint pupils for no apparent cause should see a doctor as soon as possible.

-Many of the causes of pinpoint pupils are serious medical conditions, such as opiate dependence or pesticide poisoning.
+Many of the causes of pinpoint pupils are severe medical conditions, such as opiate dependence or pesticide poisoning.
 Early intervention can help prevent life-threatening complications.

 Even anterior uveitis can cause permanent eye damage and blindness if left untreated.

 However, the outlook for conditions that cause precise pupils improves when people seek quick treatment and follow a doctor’s advice for a full recovery.

 See your ophthalmologist or a general practitioner if you have pinpoint pupils for unknown reasons.
 It is the only way you will get a proper diagnosis.